Ibinabo-Direh/Titanic-An-Exploratory-Data-Analysis/README_TEMPLATE.md

 ### Analytical Approach

 [Describe how you approached the analysis.
 Were you exploring patterns?
 Testing a hypothesis?
 Building and validating a pipeline?
 Be honest about your method - exploratory work is valid, just call it that.]

+Analytical Approach
+This was an exploratory analysis.
+The goal was to understand the Titanic dataset in terms of patterns in passenger demographics and survival outcomes, and produce a clean dataset ready for predictive modeling.
+The approach was to visualise before interpreting.
+No predictive model was built in this project.

 ### Key Metrics Defined